faridEsnaashari/twitter/README.md

 **Description:** With this method you can create a twitt in database belong to a specific user.

 **Requst parameters:**
-- **In body:**
+- **In header:**
-    - usertoken:
+    - Authorization:
     - required: YES
-    - type: string
-    - Description: the token of the user that submit twitt.
+    - Description: The user_token you want to submit a twitt for it.
+You should use this token with "Bearer " text first of it.
+Becarefull of sapace after Bearer text.
-    - example: "eyJhbGciOiJIUzI1NiJ9.MTA.DDWsk0GAZVeeHZFxWKJrJmWXzk1cDYfui2RJIo6Btjc"
+    - example: "Bearer eyJhbGciOiJIUzI1NiJ9.Mg.ikcgElRKwoqfHe4I1YP7xtaDuWigSqt-jeDuyqZ3NHw"

 - **In body:**
     - text:
     - required: YES